zkmopro/mopro/mopro-sample-app/README.md

 ### WORKS FOR `IOS` ONLY NOW

 This is a sample app.
-To compile it and the bindings, run the following:
+To compile it and the bindings for IOS, run the following:

 ```
-cargo build --release && cargo run --bin ios generate --library target/release/libmopro_bindings.dylib --language swift --out-dir target/out
+cargo run --bin ios
 ```

 You can then open the iOS project using: